Understanding Resilience of Entrepreneurs - Meet New Faculty Member Ramzi Fathallah

-Ramzi Fathallah was hired last July as an assistant professor in entrepreneurship and family business at the Telfer School of Management.
+Ramzi Fathallah was hired in July 2021 as an assistant professor in entrepreneurship and family business at the Telfer School of Management.
 He completed his PhD in entrepreneurship at Ivey Business School in 2017.
 We interviewed him to learn more about his research interests in family business and how entrepreneurs overcome difficulties.

 Why did you choose to study entrepreneurship?
 Any personal motivation behind your research interests in this area?